ShariqAyan/Customer-Data-Analysis-Dashboard/README.md

 2.Clothing was the top category by both quantity and revenue.
 3.Age group 55–64 spent the most among all age segments.
 4.Cash was used in 42% of all transactions.
-5.Mall 1 and Kanyon together generated 35% of total revenue.
+5.Mall of Istanbul and Kanyon together generated 35% of total revenue.

 ## Final Conclusion:
 The analysis reveals clear patterns in customer behavior across demographics, product preferences, payment choices, and mall performance.
 Clothing emerged as the most purchased and highest revenue-generating category, while customers aged 55–64 proved to be the most valuable segment.
 Cash remained the most preferred payment method.
-Among all locations, Mall 1 and Kanyon consistently outperformed others in total sales.
+Among all locations, Mall of Istanbul and Kanyon consistently outperformed others in total sales.
 These insights enable data-driven strategies to refine customer targeting, optimize inventory planning, and improve overall sales performance across malls.